polterguy/hyper-ide/README.md

 languages out of the box.
 You can use it on localhost, through e.g. Visual Studio, Mono Develop or Xamarin - Or install it on a web server, having easily access to your code, from anywhere in the world.

+You can try it out online on my [test server](https://home.gaiasoul.com/hyper-ide), where you have write access to the _"/test/"_ folder.

 ![screenshot](screenshots/hyper-ide-micro-screenshot.png)

 ## Features